 The Glass Carriage

 One of the most emblematic events of the day is the tour that the monarchs traditionally make with the Golden Carriage (Gouden Koets) from Noordeinde Palace to the Ridderzaal of the Binnenhof.
 Due to restorations, the following years will see a "Glass Carriage" instead.
 This was built in 1826.

 Departing at 1pm and typically televised, the carriage brings select members of the Dutch Royal Family along a one-kilometre route through The Hague in a procession that features prominent members of the military and high ranking officials.
 Lining the route are orchestras and, of course, spectators fascinated by the traditional procession.

 Once at the Ridderzaal, the Royal Family are welcomed to the sound of the Dutch national anthem, the Wilhelmus.
 Once seated on the throne at the centre of the Ridderzaal, the King will read his speech (troonrede) which consists mainly of details pertaining to the governmental budget for the next year.

 At 2pm, after the speech has been read and the Royal Family has returned home, they proceed to their balcony at the Noordeinde Palace where they are met with cheers from spectators.
 Taking place since the 1960s, this scene has become a trademark moment of the Dutch Royal Family.

-From the Monday before Prince's Day there will be several traffic and parking restrictions to take into account.
+From the Monday before Prince's Day there will be several traffic and parking restrictions to take into account if you're driving.
 Cars must avoid the Lange Voorhout and the shopping area, as well as a number of streets in the Binnenhof area.
 As the carriage proceeds through The Hague, it will not be possible to cross the road in some places.
 Designated crossings are provided from the Korte Vijverberg to the Lange Voorhout.